suryajeetlondhe/flutter_interview_questions/README.md

 desktop, and more.

 ---

-59) What is the event loop?
+59.What is the event loop?
+---
-    The event loop is the system in Dart (and Flutter) that manages how asynchronous operations ( like API calls, timers, file access) are handled without blocking the main thread.
+The event loop is the system in Dart (and Flutter) that manages how asynchronous operations (
+    like API calls, timers, file access) are handled without blocking the main thread.

 📌 Simple Explanation: